Psychodynamics and cyclic intervention

 Projection of hostility

-The defence of projection can also lead to a vicious cycle.
-Projection is when a person has an impulse, feeling, or trait, finds it unacceptable, disowns it, and sees it in another person.
+The defence of projection can also generate a vicious self-reinforcing cycle.
+Projection occurs when a person experiences an impulse, feeling, or trait that they find unacceptable, disowns it, and attributes it to someone else.
+Consider the hypothetical example of Peter.

 Wind up